Here’s how to make faux stained-glass valentines with black glue. An easy kids’ art activity for handmade valentines cards.

-It was one of those ideas that we found online and only tried once, despite it being successful.
-For some reason I checked it off in my head as “done” and we never revisited it, even though there are so many different ways to approach it.
+This faux stained-glass project was one of those ideas that we found online and only tried once, despite it being successful.
+For some reason, sometimes we check things off in our heads as “done” and then never revisit it, even though there are so many different ways to approach it.

-I know that we should revisit art techniques and activities over time for many reasons, and yet I don’t always do it.
-I seem to get shiny object syndrome and start thinking about the next cool art idea…
+We know that we should revisit art techniques and activities over time for many reasons, and yet we don’t always do it.
+Usually, we get distracted and start thinking about the next cool art idea…

-But this time, we did actually revisit the faux stained glass technique and I’m so glad we did.
+But this time, we did actually revisit the faux stained-glass technique and we’re so glad we did.
 We all had fun with it!